 Easter is right around the corner, and dyeing eggs is a much loved tradition on this holiday.
-This spring, add some herbal fun to your celebrations with these ideas for natural egg decorating!
+This spring, add some herbal fun to your celebrations with these ideas for natural egg decorating techniques!
 Using natural dyes for eggs is a great way to offer children an opportunity to connect with herbs and nature.
 Involving children in the process of gathering the supplies and preparing the dyes helps them to learn more about each plant as they work with it.
 Children are often drawn to the natural world, and each time they connect with it through direct experience, nature offers them new appreciation for plants and other natural materials.
 Fun projects like this can be a good way for children to learn about art and nature.
 For older kids, this project could even be a starting point to learn more about plant dyes and the ways various cultures use these plants in their traditions.

 Egg Decorating Techniques